pnp/blog/content/microsoft-365-platform-community-update/22-06-14/index.md

 * [Updates on Independent Publisher Connectors & Infura Ethereum Connector Demo](https://www.youtube.com/watch?v=V2PMQrpbX1E) by [Natalie Pienkowska](https://twitter.com/NataliePienkow1) (Microsoft) | @nataliePienkow1 and [Sebastian Zolg](https://twitter.com/sebastianzolg) (Swisscom) | @sebastianzolg
 * [Installing PnP PowerShell](https://www.youtube.com/watch?v=bDAeJgwkHH4) by [Veronique Lengelle](https://twitter.com/veronicageek) (CPS) | @Veronicageek

-## Key contributors to the May 2022 update
+## Key contributors to the June 2022 update

 Here’s the list of active contributors (in alphabetical order) since last release details in GitHub repositories or community channels.
 PnP is really about building tooling and knowledge together with the community for the community, so your contributions are highly valued across the Microsoft 365 customers, partners and obviously also at Microsoft.